-Cancer Council ACT recommends that ALL outdoor workplaces (including those with volunteers) adopt a Sun Protection Program.
-Your program should include a comprehensive policy and strategies for the prevention and early detection of skin cancer.
+Cancer Council ACT recommends that ALL outdoor workplaces (including those with volunteers) adopt a Sun Protection Policy.
+Your policy should include strategies for the prevention and early detection of skin cancer.

 Skin cancer and outdoor workers- a snap shot.

 - It is estimated that around 200 melanomas and 34,000 non-melanoma skin cancers per year are caused by occupational exposures in Australia.
 1

 - Recent meta-analyses have found that the risk of Squamous Cell Carcinoma (SCC) among outdoor workers is nearly double that of indoor workers.
 2